Aliases for KLF12 Gene

 GeneCards Summary for KLF12 Gene

 KLF12 (Kruppel Like Factor 12) is a Protein Coding gene.
-Diseases associated with KLF12 include Wegener Granulomatosis.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and RNA polymerase II regulatory region sequence-specific DNA binding.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase II regulatory region sequence-specific DNA binding.
 An important paralog of this gene is KLF8.

 UniProtKB/Swiss-Prot Summary for KLF12 Gene